-Table 5.10 "Outcomes and Probabilities from Investment in Internet Venture" gives another example of expected value.
+Table 4.10 "Outcomes and Probabilities from Investment in Internet Venture" gives another example of expected value.
 Suppose a friend is planning on establishing a small Internet business and asks you to invest \$1,000.
-He tells you (and you believe him) that there is a 50 percent chance that the business will fail, so you will lose would expect to win (or lose) your money.
-There is a 40 percent chance that the business will just break even, so on average, if the situation you will get your \$1,000 back but nothing more.
-And there is a 10 percent chance were to be replayed a large number of times. that the business will be very successful, so you will earn \$16,000.
+He tells you (and you believe him) that there is a 50 percent chance that the business will fail, so you will lose your money.
+There is a 40 percent chance that the business will just break even, so you will get your \$1,000 back but nothing more.
+And there is a 10 percent chance that the business will be very successful, so you will earn \$16,000.